Anuragroyan/StackoverflowApp/README.md

 # StackoverflowApp
-It is an app that demonstrates stackoverflow's basic feature of registering questions with tags and answers, and we utilize Firebase to store data, which means the data is persistent in nature.
+It is an app that demonstrates Stack Overflow's basic features, including registering questions with tags and answers.
+We utilize Firebase to store data, which means the data is persistent, as seen in Swift programming.